iamjinlei/dxf2png/README.md

 # dxf2png

-dxf2png is a fork and stripped down version of LibreCAD that allows you to convert DXF file to bitmap format (e.g. png) headlessly
+dxf2png is a fork and stripped down version of LibreCAD that allows you to convert DXF file to graphic format headlessly.
+Support png, bmp, jpg and svg.
+Other export types supported LibreCAD can also be extended.

 # Getting started